telerik/kendo-ui-core/docs/AngularJS/introduction.md

 Note that the `kendoEvent` variable will be defined in scope and you must pass it to the event handler.
 If you are using the `k-on-` attributes, you do not need to call `$digest()` on the scope.
 Your bindings take care of it.

-#### Special `change` event on some widgets
+#### Special Change Event on Some Widgets

 The Grid, TreeView, and ListView widgets will evaluate handlers defined with `k-on-change` in a scope, containing additional information about the selected items, as local variables.
 The following locals are defined:

-- `selected` (jQuery object) - the selected elements
+- `selected` (jQuery object)&mdash;The selected elements.

-- `data` (array or data item) - the selected data models.
+- `data` (array or data item)&mdash;The selected data models.
 It will be an array when a multiple selection is enabled, or a single item otherwise.

-- `dataItem` - when multiple selection is not enabled, this is provided for consistency and will be the same item as `data`.
+- `dataItem`&mdash;When multiple selection is not enabled, this is provided for consistency and will be the same item as `data`.

-- `columns` - for the Grid, when the cell selection is enabled, it will be an array with zero-based column indexes for the selected columns.
+- `columns`&mdash;For the Grid, when the cell selection is enabled, it will be an array with zero-based column indexes for the selected columns.
 Also, in this case, the `selected` object will contain the respective `<td>` elements instead of the `<tr>` ones.

 The `kendoEvent` is available as well.

 ### Widget Update upon Option Changes

 You can update a widget from `controller`.
 Use the special `k-rebind` attribute to create a widget which automatically updates when some scope variable changes.
-This option will destroy the original widget and will recreate it using the changed options:
+This option will destroy the original widget and will recreate it using the changed options.

+###### Example

 ```html
 <div ng-app="app" ng-controller="MyCtrl">